Securities Law Job Job Description

-In the wake of the financial crisis of 2009, Bernie Madoff’s investment scandal and other recent white-collar crimes, securities law has become a specialization of particular interest to many legal professionals.
+After the 2009 financial crisis, investment scandal and other white-collar crimes, securities law has become a specialization of particular interest to many legal professionals.

 History of Securities Law

 Securities law initially developed in response to another financial crisis—the far greater calamity of the market collapse in 1929.
 As part of Franklin Delano Roosevelt’s “New Deal,” Congress enacted the Securities Act of 1933 as well as the Securities Exchange Act of 1934, which created the Securities and Exchange Commission (the SEC).
 Prior to the 1933 and 1934 Acts, state laws governed securities in what is known as “blue sky laws.”
 These state laws remain applicable in certain situations in which a security remains exempt from the federal laws.